On this page:

 2.2.6 Results

 The error and contour plots of the stress component are plotted in figure 8 and figure 9, respectively.
 Figure 8 shows that the flex method achieves optimal convergnce rates for this problem.
+The errors plotted in this figure are in a two-dimensional error norm computed by integrating the three-dimensional error, then normalizing by the square root of element size to account for the mesh-dependent depth of the domain.
 We also see in figure 9a that a very coarse mesh is able to qualitatively capture the stress for this problem quite well.

 Figure 8: Convergence plot of the error in the stress component.